-As such, scientists use decibels to show changes in a property after taking measurements before and after a particular event.
-In the case of EMF shielding, the “event” is the addition of the EMF shielding.
+As such, scientists use decibels to show changes in a property, by taking measurements before and after a particular event.

-The main reason is because people find the numbers easier to work with, especially when the intensities of EMF radiation vary so greatly.
-Using decibels to measure EMF shielding reduces the need to use unnecessarily large numbers, since a small difference on a logarithmic scale can represent large leaps in EMF intensities.
+And, as I already mentioned, using decibels to measure EMF shielding reduces the need to use unnecessarily large or small numbers.
+It’s also highly efficient since a small difference on a logarithmic scale can represent large leaps in EMF intensities.

 Additionally, in the case of acoustics, scientists agree that the human ear perceives sound intensities on a logarithmic scale.
 As a result, using decibels in acoustics fits nicely with the natural way the human ear interprets sound.

 To measure the shielding effectiveness of an EMF shielding product, you need three things—an EMF source, a measuring device, and the shielding product itself.